During lockdown shed member Bob has enjoyed walking for exercise and encourages all of us who can to do the same.

-The Entrance Men’s Shed will be holding its Annual General Meeting at The Entrance Men’s Shed, in the grounds of the Entrance Community Centre, 15 Battley Ave, The Entrance on the 9th of July 2021 at 11am.
+The Entrance Men’s Shed will be holding its Annual General Meeting at a date and time to be announced after the NSW COVID lockdowns have ended.
+The AGM will be held at The Entrance Men’s Shed, in the grounds of the Entrance Community Centre, 15 Battley Ave, The Entrance.

 All financial members of The Shed are welcome to attend.
 For further information, membership forms and committee nomination forms please contact the shed at the above address or by phone on (02) 4332 1023.